• Skip to main content

 For extra flavor, try adding low carb additions like chia seeds or chopped walnuts instead.
 If you need some sweetness, you can add some stevia.

 Next, keep the portion size in check.
-Ideally, you want to only consume about a half-cup serving cooked.
+Ideally, you want to only consume about a quarter-cup serving cooked.

 Reinvent Breakfast